 What’s the first thing you think about Dutch-made food and drink?
 For many, it comes in an iconic green bottle, and it’s no wonder: the Netherlands is one of the foremost beer-producing countries in the world.
-Dutch beer isn’t limited to just golden pilseners, though; there’s an entire world of styles available from the hundreds of breweries, both big and small, across the Netherlands.
+Dutch beer isn’t just golden pilseners, though; there’s an entire world of styles available from the hundreds of breweries, both big and small, across the Netherlands.

 This primer to the world of beer in the Netherlands covers everything you need to know, including topics such as:

 History of Dutch beer